 Itinerary - 9 Days

 Day 1 — Arrive Venice, Italy

 Arrive in Venice and meet a local guide for your transfer to the historical center.
-Sail from the mainland airport across the Venice Lagoon in a private water taxi, getting your first look at the city from the famous Grand Canal.
+Cruise from the mainland airport across the Venice lagoon in a private water taxi, getting your first look at the city from the famous Grand Canal.
 Your hotel overlooks this elegant waterway—the city’s main “street,” lined with marble palazzi and dotted with drifting gondolas.
-After settling into your room, take a private walking tour of the surrounding promenades and canals, visiting iconic sites like the Basilica di San Marco, the Doge’s Palace, and Rialto Bridge.
-Palazzo Giovanelli
+After settling into your room, take a private walking tour of the surrounding promenades and canals, and step into the iconic Basilica di San Marco.
+Enjoy dinner at a local restaurant this evening.
+Hotel L’Orologio Venezia (D)